 The modern small wars experience of Iraq and Afghanistan displays less commitment, however.
 Both before and after major combat operations in Iraq, US commanders were concerned that the US force would be insufficient for expansive provision of security across the country.
-As a result, when the security situation began to deteriorate, the US' 'clear-hold-build' approach failed to achieve any meaningful results because US manpower was insufficient to 'hold' the areas they had cleared.876 The situation was even worse in Afghanistan, where the initial invasion force had been much smaller to begin with.877 With their focus on Iraq, the US' footprint in Afghanistan had remained very light, limiting their capacity to contest the Taliban resurgence whilst also supporting the nation-building efforts increasingly demanded of them.878 Afghanistan is larger than Iraq and possesses a more dispersed population, another complicating factor for a strategy of control.
-However, while US forces peaked at just under 200,000 in Iraq, the peak in Afghanistan was around half that.879 This insufficient commitment of resources from the get-go arguably contributed significantly to the conflicts spiralling out of control.
+As a result, when the security situation began to deteriorate, the US' 'clear-hold-build' approach failed to achieve any meaningful results because US manpower was insufficient to 'hold' the areas they had cleared.
+Begin with with their focus on Iraq, the US' footprint in Afghanistan had remained very light, limiting their capacity to contest the Taliban resurgence whilst also supporting the nation-building efforts increasingly demanded of them.
+Begin afghanistan is larger than Iraq and possesses a more dispersed population, another complicating factor for a strategy of control.
+However, while US forces peaked at just under 200,000 in Iraq, the peak in Afghanistan was around half that.
+This insufficient commitment of resources from the get-go arguably contributed significantly to the conflicts spiralling out of control.